 [Note: Since Eloise Butler's time, the scientific names of plants and the classification of plant families has undergone extensive revision.
-In brackets within the text, have been added when necessary, the revised scientific name for the references she used in her article.
-Nomenclature is based on the latest published information from Flora of North America, USDA and the Annotated Checklist of the Vascular Flora of Minnesota.
+In brackets within the text, have been added when necessary, the revised scientific name for the references she used in her article, of the name if she did not provide one.
+Nomenclature is based on the latest published information from Flora of North America (Ref.#W7) and the Checklist of the Vascular Flora of Minnesota (Ref.#28C).
 Other information in brackets may add clarification to what she is saying.]

 Nature study is an all-the-year round pursuit.
 Several birds, among them the snow bunting and the evening grosbeak, sporting a yellow vest, are with us only in the winter.
 Lichens, also, are then potent to charm, when the attention is not diverted by the more spectacular features of other seasons.
 Some tree trunks are gardens in miniature, when encrusted by these symbionts of fungus and imprisoned alga, forming yellow patches, or ashy gray, or grayish green rosettes, pitted here and there with dark brown fruit-disks.
 The tamarack boughs are bearded with gray Usnea; and, when the snow melts away, ground species of Cladonia, allied to “reindeer moss.” can be seen, with tiny branches tipped with vivid red or studded with pale green goblets.
 Rock lichens, however, must be sought for elsewhere, as the wild garden does not provide for them either ledges or boulders.